The Green Knight (film): Plot

-Gawain befriends a fox who accompanies him on his journey.
+Gawain befriends a red fox who accompanies him on his journey where they see some giants.
 He reaches a castle inhabited by a Lord who informs him that the Green Chapel is nearby, and Gawain accepts his invitation to stay.

 The Lord's lady, who resembles Essel, makes seductive overtures towards Gawain.
 The Lord proposes they exchange what he obtains while hunting with whatever Gawain finds at the castle.
 The next morning, the Lady presents Gawain with the green girdle, which she claims to have made herself.
 Gawain accedes to her advances in exchange for it.
 Gawain flees and encounters the Lord in the forest.
 The Lord kisses Gawain in return for his Lady's actions, but Gawain does not give him the girdle.
 The Lord reveals that he has captured Gawain's fox and releases it.

 Gawain reaches a stream where a boat is waiting.
 The fox speaks, imploring Gawain to abandon the quest.
 Gawain takes the boat to the chapel, where the Knight is seated in hibernation.
 Gawain waits through the night, and the Green Knight awakens on Christmas morning.
 As the Knight swings the axe Gawain flinches.
 The Knight chides him.
-Gawain kneels for the blow again but at the last moment scrambles away.
-He imagines fleeing back to Camelot and becoming king after Arthur's death.
+Gawain kneels for the blow again but at the last moment scrambles away while apologizing on the way out.
+He finds his horse outside the chapel and rides back home.

+Gawain flees back to Camelot.
+Gawain is knighted and becomes king after the Lord's death.
 In his reverie, Essel bears his son, but Gawain abandons her, taking the child and marrying a noblewoman instead.
 His son comes of age and dies in battle.
 Many years later, Gawain has become a reviled king.
-With his castle under siege and his family abandoning him, he removes the green girdle, and his head falls from his shoulders.
+With his castle under siege and his wife, daughter, and mother abandoning him, he removes the green girdle, and his head falls from his shoulders.

-Back in the Green Chapel in the present, the kneeling Gawain removes the girdle, telling the Knight he is ready to die.
-The Knight praises Gawain for his bravery, then drags his finger across Gawain's throat, says, "Now, off with your head", and smiles kindly.
+It is revealed that all that was just a vision.
+The kneeling Gawain removes the girdle, telling the Knight he is ready.
+The Knight praises Gawain for his bravery, drags his finger across Gawain's throat and points past him, stating "Now, off with your head".
+He smiles kindly.